 Jackie Smith is professor of sociology at the University of Pittsburgh.
 Her research addresses the relationships between economic globalization, social conflicts, and popular struggles.
 She currently serves as editor of the Journal of World-Systems Research, the official journal of the Political Economy of the World-System Section of the American Sociological Association.
 Smith has written and edited numerous books and articles on transnational social movements and the global political economy, addressing questions about how diverse groups form alliances across race, class, and other divisions in order to advance social transformation.
 Her earlier work on the World Social Forum process shapes her current research agenda, which focuses on how global analyses, networks, and models of action are “translated” into local settings.
 She is involved locally in work with Pittsburgh’s Human Rights City Alliance, and she serves on the Leadership Committee of the internet and media justice advocacy organization, May First/People Link.
 Smith is an advocate for the right to communication and Open Access publishing and is part of the International Network of Scholar Activists.
+Smith coordinates the Pitt Human Rights Initiative, which engages community leaders and Pitt faculty, staff and students in joint educational and research activities aimed at promoting and defending human rights locally and beyond.
 Her books include: Social Movements and World-System Transformation (forthcoming with Michael Goodhart, Patrick Manning, and John Markoff, eds.); Social Movements in the World System: The Politics of Crisis and Transformation (with Dawn Wiest); Social Movements for Global Democracy; Coalitions across Borders: Transnational Protest and the Neoliberal Order (with Joe Bandy, ed.); and the Handbook of World Social Forum Activism with Scott Byrd, Ellen Reese and Elizabeth Smythe, eds.).

 Professor Smith teaches courses on global sociology, globalization and social movements, climate change and society, cities in a global context, globalization and public health, and on human rights and democratization.